d12frosted/elpa-mirror/melpa/guix-readme.txt

 - to look at, compare and remove profile generations;

-- to look at system services and generations (if you use GuixSD);
+- to look at system services and generations (if you use Guix System);

 - to do many other things.